 Channel that creative energy and check out Kids’ Art Adventures at the Madison Museum of Contemporary Art.
 This free program for six to ten year olds is on the first or second Sunday of the month (check the schedule).
-Workshops are themed around the museum’s current exhibition, like Do Ho Suh’s dreamy building installations and the museum’s Young At Art showcase.
+Workshops are themed around the museum’s current exhibition and the museum’s Young At Art showcase.

 At the Children’s Museum of Green Bay art activities are offered almost daily, including painting and clay projects that kids can make and take with them.
 Kids will also love art-focused workshops throughout the month like the recycled art studio, toothbrush painting and art in action where kids will use drills and beaters to create fun (and messy!) art.